DAAK543/azure-database-migration571/README.md

-- Enable the SQL Server Agent through the SQL sever Configuration Manager from the Start Menu search option, click on SQL services and right-click on SQL Server Agent to click start.
+- Enable the SQL Server Agent through the SQL server Configuration Manager from the Start Menu search option, click on SQL services and right-click on SQL Server Agent to click start.
 See image of SQL Server Agent below after enablement.